 Seattle and other Puget Sound cities are lucky as there is no shortage of nature nearby—and right in the cities!
 With parks like Discovery Park in Seattle and Point Defiance Park in Tacoma, you hardly need to leave the city limits to go hiking or spend some time among the local greenery.
 But while urban green spaces are great for walks and hikes, sometimes you just want more.
 Sometimes you want to truly get away from the city and explore amazing natural expanses.
 Sometimes you just need the grand expanses of a national park.

-Fortunately for all, there are several national parks within an easy drive from Seattle-area cities.
+Fortunately for all, there are several national parks within an easy drive from Seattle.
 Some national parks charge entrance fees, but if you can’t afford or don’t want to pay an entrance fee—no worries.
 There are free entrance days throughout the year.
 Also, many parks never have fees!

-If you long for nature, but don't want to drive far, look to the state parks near Seattle and Tacoma—there are many and they are also great for hiking, camping, fishing and other outdoorsy... fun.
+If you long for nature, but don't want to drive far, look to the state parks near Seattle—there are many and they are also great for hiking, camping, fishing and other outdoorsy... fun.

 01 of 06

 The closest national park to Seattle is Mount Rainier National Park.
 Mount Rainier is visible from Seattle and Tacoma—on a good day, at least—at a whopping 14,410 feet high.
 It’s one of the highest peaks in the country, and an active volcano at that.
 Climbing the mountain is one of the most exhilarating things to do in any Washington national park, but not for those who are inexperienced climbers as the climb is technically challenging.